PIMs, Resource consent and Producer Statements

 Under the Resource Management Act, regional and city or District Councils prepare plans to reflect the desires and aspirations of the local community in relation to natural or physical resources, and activities that affect the environment.

-37 Territorial authority must issue certificate if resource consent required
+A Territorial authority must issue a certificate if resource consent required

 (1) This section applies if a territorial authority considers that—